grame-cncm/faust/architecture/juce/README.md

 - `-effect auto` : to produce a polyphonic DSP connected to a global output effect defined as 'effect' in <file.dsp>, ready to be used with MIDI or OSC
 - `-standalone` : to produce a standalone project, otherwise a plugin project is generated
 - `-jucemodulesdir <folder>` : to set JUCE modules directory to `<folder>`, such as ~/JUCE/modules
+- `-vst2sdkdir <folder>` : to set VST 2 Legacy Directory to `<folder>`.
+This is the directory that contains "plugininterfaces/vst2.x/aeffect.h".
+- `-disable-splash-screen` : to disable the JUCE splash screen (license is required).
 - `-jsynth` : to use JUCE polyphonic Synthesizer instead of Faust polyphonic code
 - `-llvm` : to use the LLVM compilation chain (OSX and Linux for now)
 - `-help or -h` : shows the different options